redox-os/website/content/news/rsoc-2025-uds.md

 For Redox, we considered two main ideas: representing a socket through the existing `file` scheme or creating a new, dedicated scheme like `uds`.

-In the first case, the approach would be very similar to other operating systems: we would need to implement special UDS handling directly within redoxfs.
+In the first case, the approach would be very similar to other operating systems: we would need to implement special UDS handling directly within RedoxFS.

 In the second case, we implement a new scheme for handling sockets, which is similar to how `tcp` and `udp` schemes work.
 We create a new special scheme called `uds` and implement special process to handle UDS.